Homepage > Education and Learning > Schools > Find a School > School Search

 Parents / carers are included in the planning for residential trips.

 Queen’s Croft is a single storey building with no stairs, so almost all of our learning spaces are accessible to all students.
-We have two outdoor learning rooms that have a more restricted access.
+We have two outdoor learning rooms/areas that have a more restricted access.

 We have accessible toilets and changing facilities.